Federal Employees Health Benefits Program

 The Federal Employees Health Benefits (FEHB) Program is a system of "managed competition" through which employee health benefits are provided to civilian government employees and annuitants of the United States government.

-The government contributes 72% of the weighted average premium of all plans, not to exceed 75% of the premium for any one plan (calculated separately for individual and family coverage).
+The government contributes 63% of the weighted average premium of all plans as of 2025 for single, not to exceed 75%.
+For spouse plus one, the maximum contribution is $650, often less.
+For example, BCBC standard biweekly premium is $1,034.14 biweekly, while the government contributes $650, for a 62.86% contribution rate.

 The FEHB program allows some insurance companies, employee associations, and labor unions to market health insurance plans to governmental employees.
 The program is administered by the United States Office of Personnel Management (OPM).

 History

 The program was created in 1960.
 Employer sponsorship of health insurance in the United States became prevalent during World War II, as one of the few ways by which employers could escape wage and price control limitations on employee wages.
 The government originally proposed a system that would revolve around a dominant government-directed plan, but unions and employee associations, which had sponsored their own plans, protested.
 Reflecting the political pressure thus created, the Congress modified the Executive Branch proposal and all existing plans were "grandfathered" into the program.
-Thus, through what was essentially a historical accident and a political compromise, a system of competition among health plans driven by consumer choices was created.